 He uses core colours to set the basic tones of his paintings, often using contrasting colours to provide vibrancy and balance within the composition.
 These features set up an oscillation between easily identified shapes and those that are less defined.
 Most of his pieces are scaled to a square shape rather than a landscape format to encourage the viewer to ponder what may lie outside the boundaries of this restricted form.

-Acrylic and oil paint are his chosen mediums for most paintings with additional use of pastel crayon, graphite pencil, charcoal to emphasise structure, or to delineate portions of the painting that need stronger visual direction.
+Acrylic and oil paint are his chosen mediums for most paintings with additional use of pastel crayon, graphite pencil, with charcoal to emphasise structure or to delineate portions of the painting that need stronger visual direction.
 Most of his work is on prepared plyboard which supports heavy mark-making with the paint he uses.